The Servant Songs Of The Messiah

 Who has believed our message and to whom has the arm of the LORD been revealed?
 He grew up before him like a tender shoot, and like a root out of dry ground.
 He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him.
 He was despised and rejected by men, a man of sorrows, and familiar with suffering.
 Like one from whom men hide their faces he was despised, and we esteemed him not.

 Even though He had created the universe, there was nothing about Him that would distinguish Him from us.
 He would look like the commonest of men.
-And when He spoke, He would contradict what the religious leaders of the day were teaching, and would be rejected by the establishment.
-His only friends would be common folk, many of them outcasts themselves.
+And when He spoke, He would contradict what the religious leaders of the day were teaching, and therefore would be rejected by the establishment.
+His friends would be mostly common folk, many of them outcasts themselves.

 Surely he took up our infirmities and carried our sorrows, yet we considered him stricken by God, smitten by him, and afflicted.
 But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was upon him, and by his wounds we are healed.

-We all, like sheep, have gone astray, each of us has turned to his own way; and the LORD has laid on him the iniquity of us all.
+We all, like sheep, have gone astray, each of us has turned to his own way, and the LORD has laid on him the iniquity of us all.
 He was oppressed and afflicted, yet he did not open his mouth; he was led like a lamb to the slaughter, and as a sheep before her shearers is silent, so he did not open his mouth.

 Though innocent of all the charges brought against Him, He would offer no defense because He would really be standing in our place, to be punished for our crimes.
 And we have no defense.